 - Closing costs

-You might also be able to have interest reserves built into your construction loan if you don’t want to make interest payments while your home is being built or renovated.
+You might also be able to have interest reserves built into your construction loan if you would rather not make interest payments while your home is being built or renovated.

 The idea is that everything you need to complete your home, whether new-built or a renovation, is wrapped up in the loan.